olegtyshcneko/LootBoxGame/README.txt

 # 🎲 Loot Box Game

-**Loot Box Game** is a blockchain-based gaming experience built on Ethereum smart contracts, where players can purchase and open loot boxes containing randomly selected items.
+**Loot Box Game** is a blockchain-based gaming experience built on PVM smart contracts, where players can purchase and open loot boxes containing randomly selected items.
 Each loot box contains items with varying chances of being selected, providing an exciting element of surprise and engagement.

 ## 🛠️ Game Features